benmvp/slides/2017/forwardjs/react-exposed.md

 - [React Fiber Architecture](https://github.com/acdlite/react-fiber-architecture)

 NOTES:
+- More details I could go into, but I'll leave it at that
 - Did want to leave you with some resources for further reading if you're interested

 =====